lholznagel/aws-codebuild-status/README.md

 ### Cli

+- Download the binary from the release page.
+- Start it with `./aws-codebuild-status`

+Or

 Install it with `cargo install aws-codebuild-status`

-It is now executable with `./aws-codebuild-status`

 #### Provide AWS credentials